 Planting trees in the right places can reduce your annual energy costs considerably.
 Here are some safety and energy-saving tips for planting:

 - Call Sunshine One-Call (811) locator service three days ahead of any planting to check the location of underground services.
-This service is free.
+This service is free, and in Florida, it’s the law.

 - To reduce cooling costs, plant deciduous trees to the south, southwest or west side of buildings to provide shade from the summer sun.